 With these results validated, Gyre Energy is now deploying across 15 cold storage sites in the UK, Africa, and the Caribbean, with a growing pipeline in the Middle East, Asia Pacific, US and continental Europe.
 The company is actively engaging with grocery retailers and logistics providers globally.
 The same underlying technology is directly applicable to commercial buildings and data centres, where cooling can account for up to 40% of total energy demand.
 Gyre Energy is in early discussions with operators in these complementary sectors.

-Gyre Energy is a climate technology company cutting energy costs and emissions from cooling.
+Gyre Energy is an energy technology company cutting energy costs and emissions from cooling.
 Founded in 2024 by three Oxford MBAs, the company combines physics-based AI with thermal energy storage to optimise cooling for cold storage, logistics, grocery retail, and other cooling-intensive commercial facilities.
 Gyre’s platform is deployed across the UK, Africa, and the Caribbean, with expansion underway in the Middle East, Asia Pacific, and Europe.

 Media Contact: contact@gyreenergy.com | www.gyreenergy.com